 Additionally, Malta is a hotspot for nightlife, from operas to clubbing, and features beautiful venues such as the 18th century Manoel Theatre.

-Health information for travelers to Malta
+Health information for travellers to Malta

 Canadians travelling to Malta needing medical attention can make use of the expert doctors and high standard hospitals available in the country.
 However, Canadian visitors are strongly advised to purchase health insurance for their trip, in order to ensure that they are fully covered for any medical costs which may arise during their stay in Malta.